Promo code SPRING2022 will be automatically applied at checkout!

 a person drinking water with cucumbers

 You now know what to do when breaking a fast, but what should you avoid doing?
 It may seem pretty obvious, but try to avoid large portions or heavy meals right off the bat.
-It's also a good idea to steer clear of refined/starchy carbohydrates all on their own.
-Basically, pizza shouldn't be your first choice!
-These foods tend to be calorically dense but nutrient-poor.
-Additionally, raw foods like salads, unroasted nuts, or vegetables can be hard to digest, so avoiding these in large amounts may be helpful.
+It's also a good idea to steer clear of refined/starchy carbohydrates all on their own, and focus on lean protein, healthy fats, and low glycemic carbs instead.

 A Typical Glucose Response

-Both these responses are ‘good’ responses, but the protein-focused meal produced a much smaller shift in glucose, which can be tied to lower glycemic variability and more stable energy levels.
+Both of these responses are 'good' responses, but the protein-focused meal produced a much smaller shift in glucose, which is tied to lower glycemic variability and more stable energy levels.

 two chats that showing typical glucose response when breaking a short fast with cars & with a protein-focused meal